aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-transparency/_index.md

 type: docs
 weight: 120
 url: /net/ps/working-with-transparency/
-description: How to add image to PS file is a question answered by Aspose.Page API solution.
+description: How to add transparency to PS file is a question answered by Aspose.Page API solution.
 See how to use the functionality in .NET
+keywords: working with transparency in PS .NET, working with transparency in PostScript .NET, working with transparency in EPS .NET
 aliases: /net/ps/add-transparency-in-ps-document/
 ---

 ## **Add transparency in PS document**
-PostScript doesn't support transparency in painting vector graphics objects.
-However, translucent (partially transparent) images can be rendered as set of fully transparent and fully opaque pixels.
+PostScript doesn't support a transparency in painting vector graphics objects.
+However, translucent (partially transparent) images can be rendered as a set of fully transparent and fully opaque pixels.
 Such images are called **masks**.
 <br>
 Aspose.Page for .NET library offers a method that adds transparent image to PS document.
 As for painting vector graphics: shapes or text, we offer **"pseudo-transparency"**.
 **"Pseudo-transparency"** is a process of paling colors that have Alpha component less than 255.
 It is reached by specific blending of Red, Green and Blue components with Alpha one.
-**"Pseudo-transparency"**, of course, doesn't allow to see the lower colored layer from under upper transparent layer, but make an illusion of transparency if the bottom layer is white.
+**"Pseudo-transparency"**, of course, doesn't allow to see the lower colored layer from under upper transparent layer, but make an illusion of a transparency if the bottom layer is white.

 ### **Add transparent image in PS document**
 As we wrote earlier transparent image can be added to PS document as a **mask** and Aspose.Page for .NET library offers for this purpose a method **AddTransparentImage()**.